manprint/sish/README_CONSOLLE.md

 - read-only in-memory list of finished connections
 - duration formatted as `dd:hh:mm:ss`
+- transfer column with in/out MB summary
+- ingress column showing connection type (SSH/Multiplexer) and port
 - CSV export available from page button (`Download`)
+- search, pagination, clear all

 These features are read-only dashboard aids and do not alter tunnel routing behavior.